ColtonKawamura/MDsim/README.md

 ### Initial Velocities

-We initialize the velocities based them on the equipartition theorem and ensure that the net velocity of the system is zero.
+We initialize the velocities based the on the initial temperature of the system.
+From the temperature, we can use the equipartition theorem to get velocities and ensure that the net velocity of the system is zero.

 ```julia
 function VelocitiesInit(particle_list::Vector{Particle{VecType}}, temperature::Real, mass::Real) where VecType